vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Can I use Native Key Provider with my external devices, like my tape library or storage array?

-Native Key Provider is for use only within vSphere and does not support traditional KMS connectivity.
+Native Key Provider is for use only within VCF/vSphere and does not support traditional KMS connectivity.

 ### Do I have to license Native Key Provider in some way, per key or per host?